Random Forest

 Task Type selects the type of task.

-- Classification: treats target variable values as class labels.
+- Classification: treats response variable values as class labels.
 All column types are selectable

-- Regression: treats the target variable as a continuous value.
-Only numeric columns (int64, float64) are selectable
+- Regression: treats the response variable as a continuous value.
+Numeric columns with an interval or ratio scale and boolean columns are selectable

 Predictor Variables (X) selects predictor variables.
-Multiple numeric columns can be selected.
-Columns with categorical scales (nominal/ordinal) or date/datetime types are not selectable — convert them to numeric dummy variables using the Dummy Coding tab first.
-The column selected as the target variable is automatically excluded from the candidates.
+Multiple numeric columns with an interval or ratio scale and boolean columns can be selected.
+Boolean columns are selectable regardless of scale and are treated as 0/1.
+Other nominal- or ordinal-scale columns and date/datetime columns are not selectable — convert them to numeric dummy variables using the Dummy Coding tab first.
+The column selected as the response variable is automatically excluded from the candidates.

 | Parameter | UI Label | Default | Description |